If You Have Bone Cancer

 There are ways to treat most chemo side effects.
 If you have side effects, talk to your cancer care team so they can help.

-Targeted and other drugs
+Targeted therapy and other drugs

 Side effects of targeted drugs